 We’ve just flown on holiday to Lanzarote, a four hour flight with Baby B, who turned 11 months, and H, who is 3.5 years old.
 We’re not new to flying with a baby, we took the girls to Majorca when B was 3 months old.
-We were quite dubious as to how flying with an 11 month old and 3 year old, aka the threenager, would go, specifically unsure how B, who started moving at 5.5 months, crawling everywhere and cruising the furniture constantly, would cope.
+However we were quite dubious as to how flying with an 11 month old and 3 year old, aka the threenager, would go, specifically unsure about how B, who started moving at 5.5 months, crawling everywhere and cruising the furniture constantly, would cope.
 We were also unsure because the week before she’d been trying to take her first steps; doing that I’ll-just-let-go-and-launch-myself-at-you thing.
 Well, we are safely here in Lanzarote and I can say the flight went well.
 How?
-Well we took some supplies for the airplane, followed our tried and tested plane strategies, some we used flying with Toddler H to Majorca at 18 months, and some new methods.
+Well, we took some supplies for the airplane, and we followed our tried and tested travelling with kids strategies, some we used flying with Toddler H to Majorca at 18 months, and some new methods.

 We chose a 6am flight, figuring we’d all have slept a bit, then the girls would be tired and catch up on sleep on the airplane.

 Did it work?

 Yes it did for Baby B – although she did cry for half an hour of our car trip to the airport (at 3.30am!).
 She had two good naps on the airplane though so it worked really well.

 I think if we’d have flown at night or on an evening flight she might have been ok too.

 Flying with a baby tip 1: choose a flight so little ones are tired

 Tips for in the airport: